Best Protein Powders of 2022 - Dr. Axe

 • Controls Appetite: Some research also shows that whey protein could decrease appetite and may help reduce levels of certain hunger hormones to a greater extent than other protein powders, including casein or soy.

 • Improves Body Composition: For those looking to lose weight and kick up fat burning, whey protein may be the way to go.
-Studies show that supplementing with whey could help decrease fat mass and waist circumference — overall belly fat — in people who are overweight or obese.
+Studies show that supplementing with whey could help decrease fat mass and waist circumference — and overall belly fat — in people who are overweight or obese.

 Goals: